tlee75/personal-site/README.md

 You will need an [Oracle Cloud Infrastructure](https://www.oracle.com/cloud/) account along with an amd64 based compute offered in their free-tier such as the 1 OCPU and 1 GB RAM instances.
 Currently this repo utilizes the `VM.Standard.E2.1.Micro`.
 Ensure [Docker](https://docs.docker.com/engine/install/ubuntu/) and [cloudflared](https://pkg.cloudflare.com/index.html)
 have been installed.
+I also recommend creating a separate SSH private key which will be used later which can be rotated easily on a regular basis.

 ### Cloudflare

 Create/login to your [Cloudflare dashboard](https://dash.cloudflare.com/) and ensure the domain you want to use for this is activated.

 The next goal is to configure the Cloudflare Tunnel so we can get access to our compute from a Github Runner and from the public internet without the need to open any ports on the firewall.